Palace: Belgium

-The city of Brussels has also several remaining and notable palaces intra muros: "The Royal Palace of Brussels", the official palace of the King and Queen of the Belgians, The Egmont palace, The Palace of Prince Charles Alexander Emanuel of Lorraine and Hotel Errera.
+The city of Brussels has also several remaining and notable palaces: "The Royal Palace of Brussels", the official palace of the King and Queen of the Belgians, The Egmont palace, The Palace of Prince Charles Alexander Emanuel of Lorraine and Hotel Errera.
+The Palace of Coudenberg, the main Renaissance palace and seat of government power, burnt down completely in 1731.

 France

 In France there has been a clear distinction between a château and a palais.
 The palace has always been urban, like the Palais de la Cité in Paris, which was the royal palace of France and is now the supreme court of justice of France, or the palace of the Popes at Avignon.

 The château, by contrast, has always been in rural settings, supported by its demesne, even when it was no longer actually fortified.
 Speakers of English think of the "Palace of Versailles" because it was the residence of the king of France, and the king was the source of power, though the building has always remained the Château de Versailles for the French, and the seat of government under the Ancien Régime remained the Palais du Louvre.
 The Louvre had begun as a fortified Château du Louvre on the edge of Paris, but as the seat of government and shorn of its fortified architecture and then completely surrounded by the city, it developed into the Palais du Louvre.

 The hôtel particulier remains the term for an urban residence sited entre cour et jardin, behind a forecourt and opening onto a garden; when fronting directly on streets, they are maisons, "houses".
 Bishops always had a palais in the town of their diocese, an hôtel in other towns, though they might possess chateaux.

 The usage is essentially the same in Italy, Spain and Portugal, as well as the former Austrian Empire.
 In Vienna, Austria, all large mansions belonging to aristocratic or very wealthy families were traditionally called palais, but this never applied to imperial palaces themselves which were called Burg within the city and Schloss when outside it.
 In Germany, the wider term was a relatively recent importation and was used rather more restrictively.